openprovider/Openprovider-WHMCS-domains/docs/custom_DNS_management_options.md

 Open `whmcs/templates/CURRENT_THEME_TEMPLATE/clientareadomaindns.tpl`

-### Add any additional record types which you would like to display.
+### Add any additional record types which you would like to display to end users.

 Search for the version with the options like the one below.
 Note that it includes the "selected" substring:

 `<option value="A"{if $dnsrecord.type eq "A"} selected="selected"{/if}>{lang key="domainDns.a"}</option>`

-To include an SPF and SRV records, see examples below:
+To include an SPF and SRV records, you could add the examples shown below:

 ```
 <option value="SPF"{if $dnsrecord.type eq "SPF"} selected="selected"{/if}>SPF</option>